ontodev/robot/examples/README.md

 This document will walk you through some examples of things you can do with ROBOT.
 These examples are based on the [OBO tutorial](https://github.com/jamesaoverton/obo-tutorial).

+**NOTE**: In the following examples the `\` (backslash) character at the end of a line indicates that the command is continued on the next line.
+You can always delete the `\` characters and enter the command as a single line.
+On Windows you should use `^` (caret) character instead of `\` to indicate that the command continues on the next line.

 ## Editing